chinesedfan/You-Dont-Know-Axios/README.md

 - compare the **REAL** requested url and headers with required and find out why.
 "REAL" means reading from browsers' network panel, using softwares (i.e. [Charles](https://www.charlesproxy.com/) or [Wireshark](https://www.wireshark.org/)) to capture packets, or at least debugging in adapters of axios.
 - test similar scenarios by underlayer APIs ([XMLHttpRequest][mdn-xhr] or [http](https://nodejs.org/api/http.html)).
-  - For example, `onUploadProgress` and `onDownloadProgress` depend on browsers implementations, which are nealy out of control of axios.
+  - For example, `onUploadProgress` and `onDownloadProgress` depend on browsers implementations, which are nearly out of control of axios.

 Finally, you still determine to shot an issue.
 OK, as long as keeping in mind how readers will feel when reading your issue and whether they can help.

-- **Is it reproducible and include enough information?** Follow the issue template is the most basic requirement.
+- **Is it reproducible and includes enough information?** Follow the issue template is the most basic requirement.
 Try to give a minimum and runnable code example, instead of lots of personal descriptions.
 Once you mentioned the real adapter is xhr or http, it will reduce 50% of work to resolve the issue.
-- **Choices will always better than questions.** Giving possible solutions as far as you can is much more appreciated.
+- **Choices will always be better than questions.** Giving possible solutions as far as you can is much more appreciated.
 Open source needs powers from the community, and readers/maintainers are just normal developers like you, who also likely don't know answers.

 ### Contribute with a pull request.

 Great!
 Now you are the smartest man/woman in the world, because you find a bug/improvement that nobody realized before.
 Like other projects, axios provides its [Contributing guide](https://github.com/axios/axios/blob/master/CONTRIBUTING.md).
 And I want to emphasize some key points, which are also applicable to all open source projects.

-- **Testing is more important than codes.** Nobody will never make mistakes and can always cover every corner cases.
+- **Testing is more important than codes.** Nobody will never make mistakes and can always cover every corner case.
 Solid testings include both positive and negative cases.
-- **Change as less as possible.** Unless resulting in breaking features or introducing bugs, don't touch anywhere.
+- **Change as less as possible.** Unless resulting in breaking features or introducing bugs, don't touch anywhere else.
 Sometimes "sweet" enhancements will cause much more maintaining burdens.
 - **Be patient, persistent, and always keep an eye on it**.
 It may be hard, but still hope contributors treat them as targets. axios is famous but not actively maintained.
 Revising repeatedly according to review suggestions may take weeks or months.
 If anyone has time, feel free to leave comments to help review pull requests.

 ## About this repository